enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 The file is at `/app/api/todos/$id.mjs`.
 And finally a POST to `/todos/{id}/delete` will delete the task.

-Enhance API routes respond to HTTP requests for data (either JSON, or any other text data).
+Enhance API routes respond to HTTP requests for data (usually JSON, or any other mime-type).
 These api routes are in `/app/api` following the file based routing.
-They also provide a way to prepare pass data on to the HTML render function to combine that data with markup before responding.
+They also provide a way to pass data on to the HTML render function where the data will be combined with markup before responding.
-If an HTTP request has headers for `application/json` the data returned from the api function in the `json` property will be returned directly.
+If an HTTP request has an `Accept` header for the mime-type `application/json` the data returned from the api function in the `json` property will be returned directly.
-If the request is for `text/html` the data returned for the api is passed to the page rendering function.
+If the request has an `Accept` header with the mime-type `text/html` the data returned for the api is passed to the page rendering function.

 The api routes export named functions corresponding to the HTTP method handled.
 For more details refer to the docs on [API Routes](/docs/routing/api-routes/)